eatmynerds/lobster-rs/README.md

 #### Nixos (Flake)

-Add this to you flake.nix
+Add this to your flake.nix

 ```nix
 inputs.lobster.url = "github:eatmynerds/lobster-rs";
 ```

-Add this to you configuration.nix
+Add this to yout configuration.nix

 ```nix
 environment.systemPackages = [